Auckland PSITM Institute

 *for Stonewalling: provide self soothing, stay emotionally connected and give the listener nonverbal cues of your attention.

 8. Sexual compatibility, not frequency, is the key to couple sexual satisfaction.
-Difficulties (again, not unresolvable) arise when there is a difference in the amount of sex desired by each member of the couple.
+Difficulties (again, not irresolvable) arise when there is a difference in the amount of sex desired by each member of the couple.
 Many satisfied couples have little or even no sex because this is all each of them desires.
-Gottman found that it is the nature of the marital friendship, more than the frequency of sexual relations, that gets people through in the long run.
-When frequent sex is desired by both partners, and sex is part of the overall fondness and affectional system, it can be a wonderful asset in a marriage.
+Gottman found that it is the nature of the friendship, more than the frequency of sexual relations, that gets people through in the long run.
+When frequent sex is desired by both partners, and sex is part of the overall fondness and affectional system, it can be a wonderful asset.
 When one is wanting more sex than the other, it is likely to cause stress in both partners.
 However, more often than not, the development of sexual problems is a symptom rather than a cause of relationship difficulties.
 Because sexual intimacy requires each partner to be vulnerable to the other, when the relationship is experienced as emotionally unsafe by one or both partners, sexual disturbances will likely arise.

 In summary, this does not mean that a couple in trouble can just start being loving and affectionate during their arguments.
 It takes work and often professional intervention to get out of negative cycles.
 Repeating affirmations that have no meaningful basis is not the solution either.
 Genuine positive regard, if not already deeply embedded in the marriage, can only emerge once the relationship is made emotionally safe for both partners.